-It has been rambling over the river and through the woods—and into the childhood memories of its passengers—for sixty years.
+It has been rambling over the river and through the woods—and into the childhood memories of its passengers—for sixty-one years.
 The Forest Park miniature train—the little engine that could—first chugged, “I think I can, I think I can” on June 12, 1959.

 The miniature train was the creation of Forest Park amusement rides concessionaire Bill Hames (1885-1960).
 The train, which traveled a five-mile route, replaced a train that had traveled a quarter-mile route at the amusements area.
 For a brief time The Guinness Book of Records declared the second train to be the biggest of the little—the longest miniature train in the world.